Splitting differential equations using Galois theory: Introduction

 To prove Theorem \ref{theo: A}, we make heavy use of binding groups.
 Consider a fibration $f : p \rightarrow f(p)$, and assume that $p$ is $\calC$-internal.
 This gives rise to a definable group morphism from the binding group of $p$ to the binding group of $f(p)$.
 Using the type-definable groupoids of \cite{jimenez2019groupoids}, we connect splitting of the fibration $f$ to definable splitting of the induced morphism between binding groups, thus obtaining necessary and sufficient conditions for splitting of $f$.

-In the case of differential equations, binding groups over the constants are always definably isomorphic to the constant points of algebraic groups.
+Because we are considering internality to a pure algebraically closed field $\calC$, binding groups over the constants are always definably isomorphic to the constant points of algebraic groups.
 In particular, we obtain Theorem \ref{theo: A} by using the very constrained structure of nilpotent linear algebraic groups.

-Regarding step (b), to be more concrete, Equation \ref{eqn: pullback} splits if, roughly, it can be transformed, using a differentially birational map, into an equation of the form: